SENSUIKAN!

 23 June 1943:

 50 nms S of the eastern tip of the San Cristobal Island.
 Lt Ichimura sights a convoy of three transports protected by three destroyers.
-He torpedoes and sinks the 7,440-ton USS ALDURA (AK-72) and torpedoes the 7,176-ton "Liberty" ship USS DEIMOS (AK-78), while both are in convoy en route to Guadalcanal in the vicinity of 11-26S, 162-01E at the eastern tip of San Cristobal Island.
-The DEIMOS, damaged irreparably, is scuttled by the destroyer O'BANNON (DD-450) at 11-35S, 162-08E.
+He torpedoes and sinks the 7,440-ton USS ALDURA (AK-72) and damages the 7,176-ton "Liberty" ship USS DEIMOS (AK-78) in the vicinity of 11-26S, 162-01E.
+DEIMOS, damaged irreparably, is scuttled by destroyer O'BANNON (DD-450) at 11-35S, 162-08E.

 29 June 1943: